-The Deputy Sheriffs' Education and Training Board (Board) was created as an advisory board to the Pennsylvania Commission on Crime and Delinquency (PCCD) by Act 1984-2, the Deputy Sheriffs' Education and Training Act.
+John Pfau Manager Donald Numer Training Supervisor Douglas O. Hummel Planner The Deputy Sheriffs' Education and Training Board (Board) was created as an advisory board to the Pennsylvania Commission on Crime and Delinquency (PCCD) by Act 1984-2, the Deputy Sheriffs' Education and Training Act.
 Act 1984-2 was amended by Act 2014-114 in September 2014.
 The Board was renamed the Sheriff and Deputy Sheriff Education and Training Board.
 The 10-member Board is composed of two Common Pleas Court judges, two sheriffs, three current or former deputy sheriffs, one educator, one county commissioner and the Pennsylvania Attorney General.

-Act 1984-2 directed the Board to establish, implement and administer a program of basic and continuing education training for deputy sheriffs.
+Act 1984-2 directed the Board to establish, implement and administer a program of basic and continuing education training for sheriffs and deputy sheriffs.
 The Act requires that newly hired deputy sheriffs attend basic training in order to be certified as a deputy sheriff.
-In addition, all deputies are required to renew their certification through biennial continuing education.
+Sheriffs (in general) must be certified within their first term.
+In addition, all sheriffs and deputies are required to renew their certification through biennial continuing education.

-The Board has the power to make rules and regulations encompassing all matters related to the operation of the training program and the certification of deputy sheriffs.
+The Board has the power to make rules and regulations encompassing all matters related to the operation of the training program and the certification of sheriffs and deputy sheriffs.
 The Board operates under the review and approval of PCCD, which provides the requisite administrative structure and staff support.

-During 2014, the Board continued to revise and update the basic training program (760 hours).
+During 2015, the Board continued to revise and update the basic training program (760 hours).
 Merit training was offered, including several web-based training programs.
 The Board continues to focus on revising the continuing education program.